jackyzha0/quartz/content/essays/the real sesshin.md

 I’m **[Vince Imbat](https://vinceimbat.com/)**, and this is _**[The Long Walk](https://vinceimbat.substack.com/)**_.

-## The Long Walk: November 21 to 26, 2022
+# The Long Walk: November 21 to 26, 2022

-### November 21, Monday
+## November 21, Monday

-I went to [[tlw/006|a group retreat in the mountains of Tanay]] over the weekend, hoping to get some more time with myself in nature.
+I went to [[essays/a metaphysical walk|a group retreat in the mountains of Tanay]] over the weekend, hoping to get some more time with myself in nature.
 But the retreat felt more like an outing than a retreat, so as I returned to Los Baños, I felt like the real retreat was just about to begin.

 During the last _sesshin_ (接心) I attended in 2018, our sensei Elda, in her closing talk, mentioned that the real sesshin begins the moment we leave the ICM Convent in Baguio, where the five-day silent retreat was held.
 The real _sesshin_ is out there in the world, she said.
 I reflect on what my life looks like, and it feels like a never-ending retreat, a pseudo-monastic life.